 You are covered immediately upon approval and first payment, and your beneficiary will receive the full death benefit if you pass away.
-There will be no waiting period if you are approved for this plan.
+There will be no waiting period if you qualify.

 A level death benefit is the best possible rating you can receive.
 You will be able to access the insurer’s lowest possible rate.
-Some insurance companies use the word “preferred” instead of level to describe their best rating.
+“Preferred” is the other term for the best rating plan.

-A graded plan is a medium option where the insurer views your health profile as riskier.
+A graded benefit plan is a medium option where the insurer views your health profile as riskier.

-You would get this plan if you said yes to some of the health questions.
+You would get this policy if you answered yes to some of the health questions.
 You will be charged anywhere from 15-40% more for your policy.
-Graded plans provide partial coverage during the first two years of the policy.
-The life insurance benefit will pay out a reduced basis for the first two years.
+Graded plans provide partial protection on the first two policy years.

-For example: If you have a $10,000 death benefit, many companies will pay out 30% of the 10,000 if you die in the first year, 70% in the second year and 100% after two years.
-Different insurance companies have different payout schedules; it is important to read the fine print to understand your policy details before making any purchase.
+For example: Your death benefit amount is $10,000, many insurance providers pay 30% of the benefit amount if you die in the first year, 70% in the second year and 100% after two years.
+Each insurance company has its own payout schedules; it is important to read the fine print to understand your policy details before purchasing a policy.

-A modified plan is the highest risk plan, and the company charges 15-50% more on your premiums.
-They will offer this plan if you answer yes to the health issues in the “modified” section.
+A modified plan with underwriting is designed for high-risk applicants, and the company charges 15-50% more on your premiums.
+They will offer you a modified plan if you answer yes to the health conditions under the “modified” part of the application.
 Events like stroke, heart attacks, or cancer within the last year will put you in modified benefit.